 Visibility into our markets is limited.
 Our operating results are substantially dependent on our semiconductor equipment business.
 This capital equipment business is in turn highly dependent on the overall strength of the semiconductor industry.
 Historically, the semiconductor industry has been highly cyclical with recurring periods of oversupply and excess capacity, which often have had a significant effect on the semiconductor industry's demand for capital equipment, including equipment of the type we manufacture and market.
-We anticipate that the markets for newer generations of semiconductors and semiconductor equipment may also be subject to similar cycles and severe downturns.
-Any significant reductions in capital equipment investment by semiconductor manufacturers and semiconductor test subcontractors will materially and adversely affect our business, financial position and results of operations.
+We anticipate that the markets for newer generations of semiconductor manufacturers and semiconductor test subcontractors will materially and adversely affect our business, financial position and results of operations.
 In addition, the volatile and unpredictable nature of semiconductor equipment demand has in the past and may in the future expose us to significant excess and obsolete and lower of cost or market inventory write-offs and reserve requirements.
-During the first quarter of fiscal 2012, we recorded net charges to cost of sales of approximately \$1.3 million, for excess and obsolete inventory.
+During the second quarter of fiscal 2012, we recorded net charges to cost of sales of approximately \$1.5 million, for excess and obsolete inventory.
 In the fiscal years ended in 2011, 2010 and 2009, we recorded pre-tax inventory-related charges of approximately \$5.8 million, \$1.7 million, and \$4.4 million, respectively.